 3. Shimla is the summer capital of Himachal Pradesh, which is perched atop seven hills and is popularly referred to as the ‘Queen of Hills’.

 4. The winter capital of the Himachal Pradesh is Dharamshala, which is fondly referred to as ‘Little Lhasa in India’ as it is home to Dalai Lama, the spiritual leader of the Tibetan people and Tibetan government-in-exile.

 5. Shimla is home to South Asia’s only natural ice skating rink.
 This is the oldest ice skating rink in Asia.

 6. The state of Himachal Pradesh came into existence post-independence, so it has no pre-constitution history.

 7. Bir Billing is the first place in India where paragliding was held in 2015.
 It is one of the most natural locations for paragliding in the world.

-8. Did you know about the surprising sex ratio of Himachal?
+8. Do you know about the sex ratio of Himachal?
 Hamirpur has 1096 females, Lahaul Spiti has 1033 females, Kangra has 1013 females, and Mandi has 1012 females per 1000 males.
 It is among the highest in the country.

 9. It is a rural majority state and almost 90% of the population in Himachal Pradesh lives in the rural area.